BlogTestingMocking React Native 0.61 modules with Jest

 2. Mock out the react-native interface

-The first approach seems to be the most popular, especially when mocking individual modules.
-However, I am not a fan of it, because it is a brittle approach that creates coupling between the test and the internal path.
-Besides, I wasn't really able to make it work properly.
+The first approach is popular, especially when mocking individual modules.
+However, it's brittle because it couples tests to internal paths.
+I also wasn't able to make it work reliably.

-The second approach seems to be the correct one.
+The second approach is more robust.
 The suggested implementation is to mock react-native inside setup.js, such as:

 import * as ReactNative from "react-native";